Muhammad Ijaz Virk

 Chaudhry Muhammad Ijaz Virk is a Pakistani politician who had been a member of the National Assembly of Pakistan from March 2008 to March 2013.

 Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-83 (Faisalabad-IX) as a candidate of Pakistan Peoples Party (PPP) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-83 (Faisalabad-IX) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election but was unsuccessful.
 He received 37,431 votes and lost the seat to Mushtaq Ali Cheema, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the National Assembly from Constituency NA-83 (Faisalabad-IX) as a candidate of PPP in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-83 (Faisalabad-IX) as a candidate of PPP in the 2008 Pakistani general election.
 He obtained 56,910 votes and defeated Mian Abdul Manan.

-In 2013, he joined Pakistan Muslim League (N) (PML-N) after PPP refused to allot him ticket to contest in 2013 Pakistani general election.
+In 2013, he joined Pakistan Muslim League (N) (PML-N) after PPP refused to allot him ticket to contest in the 2013 Pakistani general election.